 2. Secrets Make Them Sick…

 This can include avoiding clear answers to your questions if you know something is up, hiding things or keeping secrets, or they may act in unusual ways.
-Your loved one may be combative, confrontational and may have a story or reason for all they do that doesn’t quite add up.
+Your loved one may be combative, confrontational or irate and may have a story or reason for all they do that doesn’t quite add up.

 3. Lies, Lies, Lies